baranyusuf/NPU-architectures/README.md

 # NPU-architectures
 This report is about Neural Processing Unit architectures.
-It has collated during undergraduate research of Yusuf Baran in Queen's University Belfast.
+It was compiled during the undergraduate research of Yusuf Baran at Queen's University Belfast.